TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteMachine (DELETE /:login/machines/:id)

 Allows you to completely destroy a machine.
-Machine must be in the `stopped` state first.

 ### Inputs